-The new Panerai Luminor 1950 Marina PAM 351 automatic wrist watch is yet another model offered in a titanium case playing with brushed and polished surfaces and the usual high quality leather strap with titanium buckle.
-The watch was presented at SIHH 2010 trade show that has just opened in Geneva, Switzerland.
+The 2010 Panerai Luminor 1950 Marina PAM 351 is yet another model offered in a titanium case playing with brushed and polished surfaces and the usual high-quality leather strap with titanium buckle.
+The PAM351 was presented at SIHH 2010 trade show in Geneva, Switzerland.

-Somewhat frantically converting its models from ETA-sourced mass-produced ebauches to its own in-house Swiss made movements in an attempt to become less dependent on the world’s largest maker of blank movement while making their watches more unique and, well, valuable, the Italian watchmaker Panerai keeps introducing watches that look almost the same as last year’s models, but are different inside featuring their own recently developed self-winding and hand-wound calibers.
+Somewhat frantically converting its models from ETA-sourced mass-produced calibers to its own in-house movements in an attempt to become less dependent on the world’s largest maker of blank movements while making their watches more unique and, well, valuable, the Italian watchmaker keeps introducing collections that look almost the same as last year’s models but are different inside featuring their own recently developed self-winding and hand-wound calibers.

 I mean, in practice this means that you can get the watch off your wrist on Friday night and put it back on Monday morning and, as long as you didn’t forget to wind it before putting it into the box, the movement will still be ticking merrily inside the cushion-shaped titanium case that measures whole 44 millimeters in width.

-Or you can leave it on your wrist and go to the nearest beach, since with its water resistance rating of 300 meters it is a full-blown diving watch, although, sans a unidirectional rotating bezel and on a easy to ruin natural leather, it probably wasn’t meant for such endeavors.
+Or you can leave it on your wrist and go to the nearest beach, since with its water resistance rating of 300 meters it is a full-blown diving tool, although, sans a unidirectional rotating bezel and on an easy-to-ruin natural leather, it probably wasn’t meant for such endeavors.
 Well, at least the watch itself will survive if you forget to take it off in all the excitement of a spontaneous diving adventure.

 Photos: Officine Panerai